Oklahoma Oil History

 These “wildcatters” often used steam boilers to power heavy cable tools for Making Hole – Drilling Technology.
 It was an technique that had evolved from using a spring pole to drill brine wells for making salt.

-The 1897 Bartlesville gusher, which came a decade before statehood, was the First Oklahoma Oil Well.
-Other oilfield discoveries quickly followed, making national headlines and attracting investors seeking riches in Mid-Continent black gold.
+The 1897 Bartlesville gusher, which came a decade before statehood, was the First Oklahoma Oil Well, although some historians maintain a well drilled a decade earlier should be considered as Oklahoma’s Other First Oil Well.
+More oilfield discoveries quickly followed, each making national headlines and attracting investors seeking riches in Mid-Continent black gold.

 In March 1912 near Cushing, the Wheeler No. 1 wildcat well produced 400 barrels a day from less than 2,350 feet deep.
-It marked the first gusher of an independent oilman once known as Thomas “Dry Hole” Slick.
+It marked the first of many oil gushers by an independent oilman once known as Thomas “Dry Hole” Slick.

 Tom Slick would begin an 18 year streak of discovering some of America’s most prolific oilfields. – and become known as Oklahoma’s King of the Wildcatters.